jonpither/juxtweb/resources/clojure.md

 The reason businesses are adopting Clojure is to improve the effectiveness of their software development investments.

-Clojure reflects a revolution in the way that software developers manage an application's most important asset: it's data.
+Clojure represents a revolution in the way that software developers manage an application's most important asset: it's data.
 Instead of relying on process or coding guidelines, Clojure's disciplined approach to state is baked into the development language itself.